Need Legal Help Negotiating a Severance Offer?

 Thus, for employees who fall into any of the above-categories, the most common area of dispute is when the employee is denied severance because the company takes the position that he/she was fired for cause.

-And, I regret to inform, I have encountered many situations wherein an employer attempted to avoid its severance obligation by "manufacturing" a reason to terminate an employee that it had determined was no longer worth employing.
+Sadly, we have encountered many situations wherein an employer attempted to avoid its severance obligation by "manufacturing" a reason to terminate an employee that it had determined was no longer worth employing.

 Pretext = Lie |

-represents employees who need an employment lawyer in Southeastern
+represent employees who need an employment lawyer in Southeastern

 Pennsylvania, including those working in Philadelphia County,